-$6,096 is the average loan indebtedness of a CSC student.
+$6,096 is the average loan indebtedness of a Sandburg student.

 Borrowing money for college has long-term financial implications.
 Like any other debt a student loan is a serious financial obligation that must be repaid.
 In addition to the principle amount borrowed, interest is charged for the use of the funds.
 The principle amount plus interest charged, divided by the repayment period determines the amount of the monthly payments after leaving school.
 Failure to make monthly payments on time can affect your credit rating and your ability to borrow for other purposes, such as a car or a house.